PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 warranty on the machine you are running this on...).

-We will use a simple cross-validation procedure with a linear support vector machine and we want a confusion matrix:
+We will use a simple cross-validation procedure with a linear support vector machine.
+We will also be interested in summary statistics of the classification, a confusion matrix in our case of classification:

 >>> clf = LinearCSVMC()
 >>> cvte = CrossValidation(clf, NFoldPartitioner(),